 Please see individual program expenses eligibility for more details.

 7. What are common budget errors and weaknesses?

 Common budget errors and weaknesses include:

-- Expenses that are deemed ineligible by OCE guidelines
+- Expenses that are deemed ineligible by Ontario Centres of Excellence (OCE) guidelines;

-- Use of incorrect expense categories and units
+- Use of wrong expense categories and units;

 Project Funding and Reporting